anika1212/DisasterComm-A-Severity-Aware-Big-Data-Communication-Framework-for-Effective-Disaster-Notification/README.md

 # DisasterComm

 A Severity-Aware Big Data Communication Framework for Effective Disaster Notification.
-This paper was accepted in ISBM 2025 and publication in and publication in Springer SIST series.
+This paper was accepted in ISBM 2025 conference and  will be published  in Springer SIST series.
 [Acceptance email screenshot](acceptance_email.PNG)
 Conference link-https://isbm.ict4sd.org/
 ## 📄 Research Paper